namansharma3007/HillsideHaven/README.md

 * Cancel a booking by selecting the booking from the list and clicking the cancel button.
 * Process a checkout by selecting the booking from the list and clicking the checkout button.
 * Process a refund by selecting the booking from the list and clicking the refund button.

-### Note
-Due to the slow fetching of data from the database, it may take some time to update the booking details.
-You may need to click on "Check Details" then cross output, again click on "Check Details" in order to get filtered details.